revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-It’s called only once for an object automatically at the time of object creation using new keyword. we can’t invoke the constructor again for an object after its creation.
+It’s called only once for an object automatically at the time of object creation using new keyword.we can’t invoke the constructor again for an object after its creation.

 </blockquote>